 A daily scrum is a meeting in which team members make commitments to each other.

 If a programmer stands up and says, "Today, I will finish the data storage module," everyone knows that in tomorrow's meeting, he will say whether or not he finished.
 This has the wonderful effect of helping a team realize the significance of these commitments, and that their commitments are to one another, not to some far-off customer or salesman.

-Any impediments that are raised in the scrum meeting become the ScrumMaster's responsibility to resolve as quickly as possible.
-Typical impediments are:
+Any impediments that are raised in any scrum meeting become the ScrumMaster's responsibility to resolve as quickly as possible.
+Examples of typical impediments found during a daily scrum are: